 - Instead of watching TV, take a walk or play a sport.

 - Instead of playing online, go outside and play with a kid.

 - Instead of the elevator, take the stairs.

 - Add 30 minutes of moderately intense cardio whenever possible.
 (Moderate intensity is because you don’t want to over-tax your body into over-training on a hypo-caloric diet.)
 However, I do not agree with adding cardio to the end of your weight training session.
 I believe the concerns should be separate: cardio in the morning, weightlifting at night, or vice versa.

 - Stick to a Routine.
 If you stick to a plan you will have more success than if you try to include too much variety.
-Have ham and eggs for breakfast, protein bar for snack, chicken salad for lunch, fruit for snack, exercise, high protein low carb meal for dinner, cottage cheese or meat for a snack, then go to bed early.
-Clearly you can modify what I’ve written here, but you get the idea.
+Have ham and eggs for breakfast, protein bar for a snack, chicken salad for lunch, fruit for a snack, exercise, high protein low carb meal for dinner, cottage cheese or meat for a snack, then go to bed early.
+Clearly, you can modify what I’ve written here, but you get the idea.

 - Track your progress.
 Setting goals and tracking your weights and measurements will go a long way to keeping you motivated throughout your diet.
 Here are some tracking ideas…